Madhuarvind/FinWiseAi/docs/technical-design-document.md

 ---

-## 6. Scalability and Performance
+## 6. Scalability, Performance, and Evaluation

-The system is architected for high scalability and real-time performance.
+The system is architected for high scalability, real-time performance, and transparent evaluation.

+### 6.1.
+Scalability and Performance

 -   **Scalability:**
     -   **Firestore** is a massively scalable NoSQL database.